 A conference call is the simplest way to hold a meeting between people in different locations.
 To join a meeting, people dial a specific phone number and enter a code.
 The conference calling system ensures everyone can hear each other.

 There are lots of free and low-cost conference call services and online tools.
-With many, all you pay is the cost of the call - typically 5-10p a minute.
-Other online tools make use of your broadband connection - making calls totally free.
+Most online tools make use of your broadband connection - making calls totally free.
 These services are good for occasional conference calls and usually allow about 20 people to join a meeting.

 Most conference call providers also offer paid subscriptions.
 You pay a charge (from £10 a month) for cheaper dial-in costs and extra functions like call recording.

 Video conferencing adds cameras and screens so meeting participants can see each other.
-You can set up a video conference using a webcam, computer, appropriate software and an internet connection.
-Skype is included with Office 365 and it allows you to hold free voice, video and group chats across the internet.
+You can set up a video conference using a webcam, computer, smartphone or tablet, the appropriate software and an internet connection.
+Skype is included with Office 365 (and available standalone) and it allows you to hold free voice, video and group chats across the internet.
 It also allows you to send instant messages and make low cost national and international telephone calls making it ideal for informal or unscheduled team meetings.

 The quality of any video conference will vary depending on the quality of your webcam and the speed of your internet connection.
-The built in webcam on your computer or mobile device should be adequate, but dedicated video conferencing equipment will always provide a better picture and sound and a more natural experience.
+The built in webcam on your computer or mobile device should be adequate.

 Web conferencing involves a combination of technologies.
 Rather than dialling in by telephone, meeting participants connect to an online meeting place using their computers.
 This allows everyone to talk to each other using headsets connected to their computers.